Segre numbers, a generalized King formula, and local intersections: Introduction

+Let us first recall the definition in \cite{T}.
+In that paper $X$ is a subvariety of a smooth manifold $Y$ and $\J$ is the pullback to $X$ of the sheaf associated with a smooth submanifold $A\subset Y$.
+However, we find it advantageous to avoid any ambient space and instead consider an arbitrary coherent ideal sheaf $\J\to X$.
+A sequence $h=(h_1,h_2,\ldots, h_n)$ in the local ideal $\J_x$ is called a {\it Vogel sequence of $\J$ at $x$} if there is a \nbh $\U\subset X$ of $x$ where the $h_j$ are defined, such that

-here $Z$ is the (reduced) zero set of $\J$ and $|H_\ell|$ are the supports of the divisors $H_\ell$ defined by $h_\ell$.
-Notice that if $f_0,\ldots, f_m$ generate $\J_x$, any generic sequence of $n$ linear combinations of the $f_j$ is a Vogel sequence at $x$.
+here $Z$ is the (reduced) zero set of $\J$ and $|H_\ell|$ are the supports of the divisors $H_\ell$ defined by the $h_\ell$.
+Notice that, possibly after shrinking $\U$, the common zero set $\{h=0\}$ in $\U$ equals $Z\cap \U$ and that if $f_0,\ldots, f_m$ generate $\J_x$, then any generic sequence of $n$ linear combinations of the $f_j$ is a Vogel sequence at $x$.
 Let $X_0=X$ and let $X_0^Z$ denote the irreducible components of $X_0$ that are contained in $Z$ and let $X_0^{X\setminus Z}$ be the remaining components\footnote{In \cite{GG}, $X_0^{Z}$ is empty by assumption, but for us it is convenient not to exclude the possibility that $\J$ vanishes identically on some irreducible component of $X$.}, so that

 By the Vogel condition \eqref{vogelcondition}, $H_1$ intersects $X_0^{X\setminus Z}$ properly.
 Set

 and decompose analogously $X_1$ into the components $X_1^Z$ contained in $Z$ and the remaining components $X_1^{X\setminus Z}$, so that $ X_{1}=X^Z_{1}+X_{1}^{X\setminus Z}. $ Define inductively $X_{k+1}=H_{k+1}\cdot X_k^{X\setminus Z}$, $X_{k+1}^Z$, and $X_{k+1}^{X\setminus Z}$.
 Then